itsmecevi/ai_ml_ds/README.md

 ## Beginner Level 🛡️

-### Week 1-2: Introduction to Machine Learning
+### Week 1-2: Introduction to AI, ML, DS

+**Overview of AI**
+- Definition and Types of AI: Based on Capability, Functionality, and Techniques (Prompt ChatGPT)
+- Real-world Applications of AI (Prompt ChatGPT)

-**Overview of Machine Learning**
+**Overview of ML**
-- Definition and Types of Machine Learning: Supervised, Unsupervised, and Reinforcement Learning (B1: 1-33)
+- Definition and Types of ML: Supervised, Unsupervised, and Reinforcement Learning (B1: 1-33)
-- Real-world Applications of Machine Learning (Prompt ChatGPT)
+- Real-world Applications of ML (Prompt ChatGPT)

+**Overview of DS**
+- Key Components of Data Science
+- Key Concepts in Data Science
+- The Data Science Process
+- Tools and Technologies

 **Python**